CanonicalLtd/maas-docs/en/nodes-scripts-cli.md

 !!!
 Note:
-    For further details on which metadata fields can be used within scripts, and what they do, see [Hardware Testing Script Metadata][maas-scripts-fields].
+    For further details on which metadata fields can be used within scripts, and what they do, see
+    [Commissioning and Hardware Testing Scripts][maas-scripts-fields].

 ## Script management